podoc/podoc/README.md

 **This is a work in progress**

-**podoc** is a **minimalistic pure Python pandoc clone**, i.e. a markup document conversion library.
+**podoc** is a **minimalistic pure Python pandoc companion**, i.e. a markup document conversion library.
 Currently, it supports Markdown, Jupyter notebook, OpenDocument, O'Reilly Atlas, Python + comments.
 Support for ReST, LaTeX, HTML, AsciiDoc is planned.

 podoc provides a Python API as well as a command-line tool.
 The architecture is modular and allows for the creation of plugins, custom formats, readers, writers, preprocessors, postprocessors, and filters.